Updated on Nov. 8, 2022, at 8:35 a.m. CT

 If you don’t have a Holiday Club account, now is a great time to open one for the next holiday season.
 You can set up automatic weekly or biweekly deposits to your account, and the balance will be automatically deposited into your checking or share savings account at the end of October.

-This year, Dupaco members saved a record $5.2 million through their Holiday Club accounts!
+This year, Dupaco members saved nearly $6 million through their Holiday Club accounts!